 1. LESSOR

 LESSOR shall have the right to assign this Agreement, without prior approval of LESSEE, and all rights, duties and responsibilities under it in connection with the sale, exchange or assignment of its interest in the Platform.
-Any assignment of this Agreement shall be effective only upon at least fifteen (15) calendar days written notice to LESSEE.
+Any assignment of this Agreement shall be effective only upon at least thirty (30) calendar days written notice to LESSEE and Mariner.
 This Agreement shall be binding upon and inure to the benefit of the LESSOR and its successors and assigns.
 Nothing contained herein shall in any way prevent the LESSOR from pledging or mortgaging all or a portion of its rights hereunder; provided, no such mortgage or pledge shall release the LESSOR of its obligations under this Agreement.

 2. LESSEE